 Up the squirm factor with little morsels made in these rat-shaped molds.
 A touch of black food paste will turn white chocolate into dangerous rodent grey.
 Use candy melts to tint the tails pink for that extra “ick” factor and leave them around the snacks table, sniffing out the food.
 If you’re feeling truly ambitious (and atrocious), fill them with raspberry jam and custard.Buy Now

-This story was written by Seanan Forbes on October 23, 2018 and updated by Jen Wheeler on October 7, 2019.
+This story was written by Seanan Forbes in 2018 and updated by Jen Wheeler.

 Header image courtesy of Sur la Table